 Moto Thira did ask if we had been on an ATV before and were asked to demonstrate basic control skills in their tiny little office…reverse and stop, forward and stop, reverse and stop again and then a controlled zig zag forward and stop.
 They didn’t point out the indictors but most road ATVS will have one on the left handle bar that simply just slides left or right to switch them on or off.
 I’d advise using indictors so other road users know your intentions!

 A nice addition to an ATV rental is a top box that you can keep your bags in while driving around or when you park up you can then put your helmets inside so you don’t need to carry them around.
 Moto Thira did advise ONLY keeping helmets in the top box while parked up, as they aren’t completely secure, even though they are lockable with a key.

 Filling up with fuel in Santorini

 There are lots of fuel stations in Santorini.
-When we picked up our quads, they were empty and we were told to then return it ’empty’.
+When we picked up our ATVs, they were empty and we were told to then return it ’empty’.
 We stopped at a petrol station just outside of Fira and an attendant filled the quads up for us and we paid in cash.